 In the old days when people bought vinyl, then CDs, they paid a certain number of cents per song (currently 9.1) to both songwriters & publishers, which added up to 91 cents on a 10-song album.

-Yeah, there's iTunes, but a) that's cherry-picking on a per-song basis for the most part, so only SINGLES sell very much.
+Nowadays, pretty much no one actually PAYs for their music on a per-song basis.
+Yeah, there are paid streaming services, but a) that's cherry-picking on a per-song basis for the most part, so only SINGLES sell very much.
 And b) most people either get their music free or very cheaply via YouTube, Spotify, Pandora, etc. which pay a teeny-tiny fraction per play.
 For 12 million plays, you get a few thousand dollars.
-This is why Taylor Swift pulled her music from free streaming services, and proceeded to sell more albums than anyone all year.
-(Never mind illegal file-sharing!)
+Can you live on that?
+Errr...

 SO HOW DO YA MAKE A BUCK?

 Nowadays money can still be made by licensing songs to film, TV, games, etc., though of course the competition is fierce.
-And selling single songs and albums still happens, don't get me wrong...
+And selling vinyl albums still happens, don't get me wrong...
 There's also touring, and selling merchandise and other non-downloadable items.
-This is why you see 70-year-old performers doing comeback tours... because their old albums just ain't sellin' like they used to!
+This is why you see 70-year-old performers doing comeback tours... because their old albums just ain't makin' a buck like they used to!

 I'm not trying to be discouraging, just realistic.
 This is also why it's essential that your songs and your recordings go ABOVE & BEYOND the competition — otherwise they risk getting "lost in the sauce."

 It's also why RELATIONSHIPS are more important than ever.
 Most producers, artists, music licensors, etc. will put their own or their friends' music on whatever they're releasing ahead of a perfect stranger's.
 In retrospect, this is how I've achieved almost every success, however big or small.